 The Drafting Programs teaches students how to use

-current CAD programs to design either mechanical components
+current CAD programs to design and document either mechanical

 GE Course Recommendations